HyperBDR/docs/src/userguide/poc/hyperbdr-vmware-pre-settings.md

 > Already logged in to the Huawei Cloud HyperBDR ECS instance backend by default

 ::: tip
-The operating system used for the installation must be CentOS7.x version.
+The operating system used for the installation must be Ubuntu 20.04 version.
 :::

 ### Unzip the HyperBDR installation package